Tutorial: A practical guide to the alignment of defocused spatial light modulators for fast diffractive neural networks: Introduction

-The typical refresh rate for an SLM is 60Hz.
-For a batch of 60 000 images, sent one at a time, such as the standard $28 \times 28$ pixels$^2$ MNIST image dataset used for classification and trained over 100 epochs, neglecting the optical-to-electronic conversion and processing time, this results in more than 27 hours of computation for each \textit{layer} i.e. propagation through the optical setup.
+We assume the training is performed optically hence, the devices display and acquisition step is the limiting step of the training neglecting optical-to-electronic conversion and digital processing time.
+For a batch of 60 000 images, sent one at a time with a typical SLM refresh rate of 60Hz, such as the standard $28 \times 28$ pixels$^2$ MNIST image dataset used for classification and trained over 100 epochs, the training time would be roughly 27 hours for each \textit{layer} i.e. propagation through the optical setup.
 Similar orders of magnitude for processing times have been reported in the literature in systems with less DOFs \cite{OnChipPNNarbProgram_OnoderaMcMahon24}.
 A possibility to enhance the speed of this optical DNN is to use spatial multiplexing, by displaying many different inputs simultaneously making the most out of the high number of spatial DoFs.
 If it is possible to display 100 inputs at a time, the training time decreases to 27 minutes per layer for 100 epochs.
 This can be achieved by dividing each modulator surface into different regions of interest (ROIs).
-However, it is necessary to ensure that each channel performs exactly the same physical operation.
+However, the use of multiplexing for a physical neural network raises significant concerns.
+It is necessary to ensure that each channel performs exactly the same physical operation as best as possible.
 For this, two corresponding RoIs of successive modulators need to be perfectly and similarly aligned.
 Indeed, this transition to optical waves is not straightforward: as the wavelength decreases to the visible range, e.g. approximately 500 nm, so does the typical tolerance for the mechanical precision and the level of control of the propagation medium.
 For a full-field setup, this presents significant experimental challenges in terms of alignment, as is the case for MPLCs \cite{MPLCLib_2025}.

-In this article, we present the equivalent of a DNN created by aligning an amplitude and phase modulator, which is sent to a defocused camera (see Fig. \ref{fig:Ppe}.c).
+We propose an equivalent of a DNN created by aligning an amplitude and phase modulator, which is sent to a defocused camera (see Fig. \ref{fig:Ppe}.b).
 The recorded data can then be sent through the setup again to mimic a multilayer neural network.
-The standard read-out non-linearity of the camera acts as a non-linearity added to each propagation through the setup, making this approach closer to a real digital neural network compared to a succession of diffractive plates.
+The standard read-out non-linearity of the camera acts as a non-linearity added to each propagation through the setup, making this approach closer to a real digital neural network compared to a linear succession of diffractive plates.

 The conjugation is performed using manual alignments followed by an automated procedure for precise fine-tuning, resulting in pixel-wise alignment.
 This procedure is robust to mild defocus and is therefore suitable for diffractive neural networks as a single reconfigurable diffractive layer, with additional non-linearity arising from the intensity sensitivity of the camera, as in a convolutional neural network (CNN) (see Fig. \ref{fig:Ppe}.c).
 It is scalable to an arbitrary number of conjugated or defocused SLMs by applying the same procedure to each modulator.
 As such, it can be used, for instance, to better align the different diffractive zone of a MPLC to reduce the mismatch with numerical simulation.
 Furthermore, a defocused conjugation of multiple spatial light modulators, by enabling the tailoring of optical wavefronts over large fields of view in both the real domain and angular spectrum, may benefit other optical applications \cite{RoadmapWFS_Gigan22, RoadmapStructuredWaves23} such as the control of wave propagation in complex media \cite{MMFrothe24}, optical telecommunications \cite{dinc24Optoswitch}, holography \cite{Sheridan20} or imaging setups \cite{Maurer10, DynamicConfocal_Noetinger24}.